tfb-sv/ER-SFXRecolorTool/README.md

 ## Installation
 1. Download the latest release of this tool.
 2. Extract the tool folder from the downloaded file.
-3. Place the extracted tool folder in a directory, such as the `Users\<your-windows-username>`, where file read/write permissions are unrestricted.
+3. Place the extracted folder in a directory, such as the `Users\<your-windows-username>`, where file read/write permissions are unrestricted.

 ## Configuration
 - Modify the `paths_config.json` to reflect your system paths.